- Professor of Music Education

-- Master of Music, Vocal Performance, West Chester Univiversity, 1991
+- MM in vocal performance, West Chester Univiversity, 1991

 Jody L. Kerchner specializes in secondary school music and choral music education.
 She was awarded the Oberlin College Excellence in Teaching Award in 2011.
 She is founder and conductor of Oberlin Music at Grafton, a prison choir at the Grafton Correctional Institution.

 Prior to teaching at the collegiate level, Kerchner taught K-8 general and choral music in Swarthmore, Pa., and Winnetka, Il., and was conductor of the Oberlin Youth Chorale.

 An active clinician, she has presented keynote addresses, research papers, and pedagogy workshops nationally and internationally at conferences in North and South America, Asia, Africa, and Europe.